alextk/jqLog/README.md

 **Level** - message level: trace < debug < info < warn < error < fatal.
 The level are ordered, so if you've configured your logger to output message on warn level, then error and fatal will also be written, while info,debug and trace will be ignored.
+Each logger can have a different level, so if you're intereseted in debugging messages from some specific logger, you can configure it easily.

 **Appender** - the channel to which messages are written.
 You can have multiple appenders active at the same time, for example writing to console, to server and to html div.